jomiller/vscode-rtags/README.md

-# RTags Client
+# RTags Client for Visual Studio Code

 [RTags](https://github.com/Andersbakken/rtags) is a client/server application that indexes C/C++ code and keeps a persistent file-based database of references, declarations, definitions, symbol names, etc.

-This extension allows the RTags client to be used directly from within Visual Studio Code.
+This extension allows the RTags client to be used from within Visual Studio Code.

 This extension was originally forked from https://github.com/yorver/rtags-vscode.